REAPER2132/Books-im--reading-in-2024/README.md

-For january
+In January
-- The Brothers Karamazov
+- The Brothers Karamazov [Done]
+- The Rust Programming Language [cr]